The Natick Shoe Industry

 Spencer $ 2,347,000

-As it grew, the shoe industry developed needs for lasts for shaping the shoes and wooden boxes to support the manufacturing and shipping operations.
-Box factories and last factories were established, and stitching and transport companies grew, giving employment to numerous support workers.
+As the shoe industry grew, it developed the need for lasts (shaping the shoes) and wooden boxes to support the manufacturing and shipping operations.
+Box factories and last factories were established and stitching and transport companies grew, giving employment to numerous support workers.